reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Jay Wallace, Constructivism About Normativity.md

 ### Normativity

 Normativity is commonly understood at least partly in terms of reasons.
-"Reasons are considerations that recommend or speak for (and against) prospective attitudes or responses on the part of a person or agent."
 Reasons for belief are considerations related to one's judgments about reality.
 Reasons for action are considerations related to one's intentions.
 Both kinds of considerations have a constitutive connection to *deliberation*.
 Deliberation is reflection that aims to resolve the question of what one is to think or do.
 Reasons and rational requirements are considerations that are constitutively suited to figure in deliberative reflection of this kind.
 Thus, normative considerations have an intrinsic authority for deliberative reflection.
 Norms are the principles that state, in substantive terms, what people have reason to think and do.
-These formulate the structural requirements that govern rational reflection.
 One philosophical question is how to make sense of the authority of normativity.

 ### Skepticism